Once upon a time, there was a girl who dreamed of living with animals in faraway Africa. Her name was Jane.

 Today’s episode was hosted by Cristina Mittermeier, a Marine Biologist, activist and conservation photographer.

+This podcast is a production of Rebel Girls and Boom Integrated, a division of John Marshall Media.
 Our Executive Producer is Elena Favilli, and Dan Ilani.
 This season was produced by John Marshall Cheary, Sarah Storm, and Robin Lai.
 Corinne Peterson is our Production Manager.
 This episode was written by Rebecca Behrens and edited by Maithy Vu.
 Proofread by Danielle Oberdier.

 Original theme music was composed and performed by Elettra Bargiacchi who has also sound designed this episode.
 Mattia Marcelli was the sound mixer.